-Wenceslaus Hollar, the famous etcher, is buried in St Margaret's church Westminster and has a wall tablet there.
-The present oval tablet, designed and made by David Kindersley, replaced one lost by bomb damage during the Second World War.
+Wenceslaus Hollar, the famous etcher, was buried in the churchyard of St Margaret's church Westminster near the north west corner of the tower (according to antiquary John Aubrey).
+He has a modern a wall tablet within the church.
+This oval tablet, designed and made by David Kindersley, replaced one lost by bomb damage during the Second World War.
 The inscription reads:

 The famous etcher Wenceslaus Hollar born in Prague in 1607 was buried here 28 March 1677.
 To replace the memorial damaged in 1940 Sidney T. Fisher of Montreal had this stone cut in 1972

 It is on the north wall and was unveiled on 28th June 1972.

 The original memorial, probably by Frederick Wilcoxson, had the following inscription:

 Wenceslaus Hollar, a Bohemian Gent. born in Prague, famous in arts, by his indefatigable labours has left many work to eternize his memory: being first encouraged by his noble patron beloved and esteemed by the curious, having perigrinated on earth (in many parts) at last was here deposited to rest.
 He lived in London and dyed in this parish 28 of March 1677, aet. [aged] 70.

 Hollar was a son of Jan and Marketa and was born in Prague on 23rd July 1607.
 He moved to Germany and there met Thomas Howard, Earl of Arundel in 1636 and travelled with his party, coming to London in the same year.
 In 1641 he married Margaret Tracy and they had a son James, who died of plague, and a daughter.
 His second marriage was to Honora Roberts at St Giles in the Fields church by whom he had several children.